volkanagun/ILPEngine/docs/Query Optimization.md

 ```

-The required class uses default variables or attributes, and the body contains the predicates as content of the rule, and tables contains the predicate statistics derived from the database.
-The role of predicate statistics is to compute the relative distinct counts of the variables occur in the predicate.
-This score is a ratio for comparing the variables that if the number is high then the current variable is relatively have high counts so high iteration size compared to other variables.
-An example is given computing this ratio below.
+The required class uses default variables or attributes, and its body contains the predicates that form the content of the rule.
+The `tables` contain predicate statistics derived from the database.

+The role of predicate statistics is to compute the relative distinct counts of the variables occurring in the predicates.
+This score is expressed as a ratio: if the number is high, it indicates that the current variable has relatively high counts and thus a larger iteration size compared to other variables.

+An example of computing this ratio is given below.

 ```scala
 private def computeRelative(): Map[(Int, Int), Double] = {